The Hills Have Eyes (2006 film)

-The Hills Have Eyes is a 2006 horror film directed by Alexandre Aja and co-written by Aja and Grégory Levasseur, in their English-language debut.
+The Hills Have Eyes is a 2006 American horror film directed by Alexandre Aja and co-written by Aja and Grégory Levasseur, in their English-language debut.
 It is a remake of Wes Craven's 1977 film of the same name.
-The film stars Aaron Stanford, Kathleen Quinlan, Vinessa Shaw, Emilie de Ravin, Dan Byrd, Robert Joy, and Ted Levine and follows a family that is targeted by a group of cannibalistic mutants after their car breaks down in the desert.
+The film stars Aaron Stanford, Kathleen Quinlan, Vinessa Shaw, Emilie de Ravin, Dan Byrd, Robert Joy, and Ted Levine, and follows a family that is targeted by a group of cannibalistic mutants after their car breaks down in the desert.

 The Hills Have Eyes was released theatrically in the United States and United Kingdom on March 10, 2006.
-It earned $15.5 million in its opening weekend in the U.S., where it was originally rated NC-17 for strong gruesome violence, but was later edited down to an R-rating.
+It earned $15.5 million in its opening weekend in the United States, where it was originally rated NC-17 for strong, gruesome violence, but was later edited down to achieve an R rating.
 An unrated DVD version was released on June 20, 2006.
+A sequel, The Hills Have Eyes 2, was released in 2007.

 Plot

-Retired detective Bob Carter and his wife Ethel are travelling from Cleveland to San Diego through the New Mexico desert for their silver wedding anniversary; with them are their three children, Lynn, Brenda, and Bobby, Lynn's husband Doug and their baby daughter Catherine, and their two German Shepherds, Beauty and Beast.
-They stop at a gas station where the elderly attendant suggests a different route through the hills, claiming it will save them a few hours.
-Not long after, their tires are punctured by a hidden spike strip, causing the truck and trailer to crash.
+Retired detective 'Big' Bob Carter and his wife Ethel are traveling from Cleveland to San Diego through the New Mexico desert for their silver wedding anniversary; with them are their three children, Lynn, Brenda, and Bobby, Lynn's husband Doug and their baby daughter Catherine, and their two German Shepherds, Beauty and Beast.
+They stop at a gas station, where the elderly attendant suggests a different route through the hills, claiming it will save them a few hours.
+Not long after, their tires are punctured by a hidden spike strip, causing their car, which is towing a trailer, to crash.

-Bob and Doug set off in opposite directions to find help while the rest of the family stay by the trailer.
-Beauty escapes and, when Bobby chases her into the hills, he finds her mutilated corpse.
-Horrified, he flees back to the trailer but falls off the hill on the way, knocking himself unconscious.
-A timid female mutant Ruby protects him from her brother Goggle.
-Meanwhile, Bob arrives back at the gas station.
-Upon searching the station, he finds newspaper clippings detailing various disappearances in the area after recent nuclear testings at a mining town by the US government that caused the mutants' deformities.
-He confronts the attendant who then commits suicide.
-Bob attempts to flee in an abandoned car but is attacked by the mutant leader Papa Jupiter.
+Bob and Doug set off in opposite directions to find help, while the rest of the family stays by the trailer.
+Beauty escapes, and when Bobby chases her into the hills, he finds her butchered.
+Horrified, he flees back to the trailer, but falls off the hill on the way, knocking himself unconscious.
+A timid yet kind-hearted mutant named Ruby protects him from her brother, Goggle.
+Meanwhile, Bob arrives back at the gas station, where he finds newspaper clippings detailing various disappearances in the area after recent nuclear tests at a mining town by the US government that caused the mutants' deformities, as well as a bag of what he deduces to be the valuables of missing victims.
+He confronts the attendant, who then commits suicide.
+Bob attempts to flee in an abandoned car, but is subdued by the mutant leader, Papa Jupiter.